Civil Police (Brazil): Description

 The first Police General Superintendent was Councilor Paulo Fernandes Viana who organized the police administration in Rio de Janeiro city as it used to be in Lisbon.

 The Police General Intendancy went through the phase of the Brazilian politic emancipation movement which finally culminated on September 7, 1822.

 Civilian Police had been gradually developing for all country during the governments Imperial and Republican.
 Today, the constitutional existence of the Civilian Police and its attributions elapse of article 144, IV and 144 § 4°, of the Federal Constitution.

 Organization

-27 Civil Police Forces in Brazil, one for each State of the federacy exist.
-They are directed by a Head of Police, chosen amongst the Commission agents of Police of career.
+Each of the 26 states plus the Federal district has its own Civil Police force.
+They are each directed by a Chief of Police, chosen from among commissioned career officers.

-The services of judiciary police are given through the Police stations of Police, agencies that have jurisdiction on small cities or quarters of the great cities.
+The services of judiciary police are performed through individual precincts that have jurisdiction over entire towns or small cities as well as sections of large cities.